LucyCriddle/MolNeuro2022/README.md

 This discussion-based course will be in-person, with some additional live-streamed lectures.
 The programme will include live Q&A sessions, participant presentations and plenty of face-to-face networking opportunities with the course cohort and experts in the field.

 ## Learning Outcomes
-Following attance at the course, you will be able to:
+Following attendance at the course, you will be able to:
- - Decribe the heterogeneity in clinical symptoms and pathological hallmarks if the major neurodegenerative diseases
+ - Describe the heterogeneity in clinical symptoms and pathological hallmarks of the major neurodegenerative diseases
  - Explain the mechanisms of disease pathogenesis in Parkinson's disease, Huntington's disease, Alzheimer's disease, amyotrophic lateral sclerosis and other disorders
- - Evaluate the different disease modles used to study this range of disorders
+ - Evaluate the different disease models used to study this range of disorders
  - Explain the general principles of experimental models for various neurogenerative disease
  - Discuss the generation of human stem cells and brain organoids
  - Understand the value of applying various genomic approaches